appdev-lessons/using-rake-grade/content.md

 ## Sidenote 1: Resetting your token

 Ever put in the wrong token to a project?
-For instance, you put in the token from the `hello-world` Grades interface into the `links` Codespace when you ran `rake grade` the first time.
+For instance, you put in the token from the `hello-world` Grades interface into the `links` codespace when you ran `rake grade` the first time.

 You can just run